arecmetafora/GetMeThere/README.md

 # GetMeThere

-GetMeThere consists in a set of views and tools to help you build offline applications to guide a user to get to a specific location on globe.
+GetMeThere consists in a set of views and tools to help you build offline applications to guide a user to get to a specific location on the globe.

 ```JavaScript
 compile 'com.arecmetafora:getMeThere:1.0.0'